leggedrobotics/d3-skill-discovery/README.md

 ## Overview

-This repository contains the code for the divide, discover, deploy paper.
-It contains environments and algorithms for unsupervised skill discovery.
+This repository contains the code for the [Divide Discover Deploy](https://leggedrobotics.github.io/d3-skill-discovery/) It contains environments and algorithms for unsupervised skill discovery.

 ```